tushortz/fastapi-mongo-admin/README.md

 - **Generic CRUD Operations** - Create, Read, Update, Delete operations for any MongoDB collection
 - **Schema Introspection** - Automatically analyze and infer collection schemas from documents
 - **Pydantic Model Support** - Infer schemas from Pydantic models when collections are empty
+  - Flexible model input formats: list, dict, or auto-discovery
+  - Smart model matching with plural/singular conversion
+  - Explicit control with dict format or automatic with list format
 - **OpenAPI Schema Discovery** - Automatically discover and use Pydantic models from your FastAPI app's OpenAPI/Swagger documentation
+- **Convenience Setup** - `mount_admin_app()` function to set up router and UI in one call
 - **Built-in Admin UI** - Beautiful web interface for database management with Tailwind CSS and reactive state management
 - **Dark Mode Support** - Toggle between light and dark themes with persistent preference and CSS file switching
 - **Advanced Filtering & Search** - Server-side filtering with case-insensitive text search, enum matching, and date filtering